-What causes and symptoms of a pinched nerve?
+Causes and symptoms of a pinched nerve

 A pinched nerve occurs when surrounding tissues apply too much pressure to a nerve.
 The tissue might be a bone or cartilage, such as a herniated spinal disc that compresses the nerve root.
 The most common symptom of a pinched nerve is tingling or numbness that is also accompanied by a sharp or burning pain.